Ben Roethlisberger Player Prop Bets for NFL Week 8 | Pittsburgh vs. Cleveland 10/31/2021

 Matchup vs. Cleveland

-- In eight matchups against the Browns, Roethlisberger averaged 210.6 passing yards per game, 36.9 yards fewer than his over/under for Sunday.
+- Roethlisberger averaged 210.6 passing yards per game in eight matchups against the Browns, 37.9 yards fewer than his over/under for Sunday.

-- Roethlisberger threw a touchdown pass five times and multiple TDS three times over three of those matchups against the Browns.
+- Roethlisberger threw a touchdown pass five times and multiple TDS three times over three of those games against the Browns.

 - Note: Roethlisberger's stats vs. Browns date back to 2016.

-- The Browns are allowing 235.6 passing yards per game this season, the NFL's seventh-ranked pass defense.
+- The 235.6 yards per game the Browns are conceding through the air makes them the NFL's seventh-ranked pass defense.

-- The Browns have surrendered 16 touchdowns through the air (2.3 per game).
-They are 30th in the NFL in that category.
+- At 2.3 passing TDs allowed per game, the Browns defense is ranked 30th in the league.

 Recent Performances

-- In his Week 6 matchup with the Seahawks, Roethlisberger completed 72.5% of his passes for 229 yards, while throwing one touchdown.
+- Roethlisberger put together a 229-yard performance against the Seahawks in Week 6, completing 72.5% of his passes and throwing for one touchdown.

-- Roethlisberger has racked up 714 passing yards (238.0 per game) and has a 66.7% completion percentage this year (70-of-105) while throwing four touchdowns and one interception over his last three games.
+- Roethlisberger has passed for 714 yards while completing 66.7% of his throws (70-of-105), with four touchdowns and one interception (238.0 yards per game) over his last three outings.

 Roethlisberger's Pittsburgh Teammates